binhex/arch-base/README.md

 **Notes**

-This image includes Tini (https://github.com/krallin/tini) to ensure a clean shutdown and to correctly reap processes, Supervisor (http://supervisord.org/) is also installed to help monitor and run child processes.
+This image includes dumb-init (https://github.com/Yelp/dumb-init) to ensure a clean shutdown and to correctly reap processes, Supervisor (http://supervisord.org/) is also installed to help monitor and run child processes.

 If you appreciate my work, then please consider buying me a beer  :D